Princess Luna: Reception and analysis

+Several episodes of Friendship Is Magic depict Luna's "difficulty living in her older sister's shadow", such as adapting to modern Equestrian customs and repairing her public image.

 In his 2014 article Reconsidering religion and fandom, history professor Andrew Crome wrote that Christian fans had drawn fan artwork which depicted Jesus supporting a weeping Princess Luna with a juxtaposition of Luna's redemption from her evil Nightmare Moon persona and Bible verses communicating Christ's forgiveness.

 Researchers Christian Valiente and Xeno Rasmusson wrote in their 2015 article Bucking the Stereotypes that Princess Luna demonstrated the show's challenges to traditional gender roles and depictions of female authority figures as one of "two regal sisters who ruled together and created harmony for all the land."
 The researchers observed that even as the antagonist Nightmare Moon, Luna represented a powerful female villain, and that "return from her imprisonment serves as the driving force of the story arc."
 They concluded that Luna's dual role illustrated how female characters play the roles of the heroes as well as the villains in what they described as the show's "truly female-oriented society."

 In her 2015 essay Everypony Has a Story, author Priscilla Hobbs compared the sun-moon dichotomy between Princess Celestia and Luna to ancient concepts of duality like the yin and yang.
 Hobbs connected Luna's transformation into Nightmare Moon to Greek mythology: Luna is "possessed by the nature of discord" despite having previously defeated Discord with her sister, drawing a parallel to Hesiod's description of Eris as a force of strife.